 Hi, my name is John Nicholl and I am an Independent Researcher, Leather Finds Specialist and Experimental Archaeologist.
 As a researcher, my area of interest focuses on all aspects of Leather-working in Ireland from the Early Medieval to the Post-Medieval periods.
 Brogues and Shoes is a new venture through which I intend to try and share with a wider audience the results of the last twenty years of my research and experiment on the History and Archaeology of Leatherworking in Ireland.

 As a Finds Specialist I have written reports on leather finds from sites all over Ireland including Caherduggan Castle in Co.
-Cork for Rubicon Heritage, Rathfarnham Castle in Dublin for Archaeology Plan and, more recently, Drumclay Crannog in Co.
+Cork for Rubicon Heritage, Rathfarnham Castle in Dublin for Archaeology Plan, Drumclay Crannog in Co.
 Fermanagh for the Northern Ireland Environment Agency.
+More recent projects included the large assemblage from the Ship Street/Chancery lane excavations in Dublin for Archaeological Projects Ltd. Among the finds recovered were a number of Hiberno Norse shoes from the bed of the river Poddle, where it flowed below the walls of Dublin Castle.
 Every collection of finds can be familiar but different at the same time.
 The familiar is reassuring.
 It highlights links between sites and cultures and it places finds in a context.
 The difference though is exciting.
 The thrill of opening a finds-bag of mud encased pieces of leather which are not familiar.
 The gradual teasing out of the puzzle which then drives research to discover and confirm new links not previously known.

 Sometimes it is necessary to replicate a find.
 As an Experimental Archaeologist I have been inspired by the work of the late Olaf Goubitz (1934-2007) who believed “it is impossible to understand historical technology unless you have tried it, and equally impossible to understand ancient footwear unless you have used it” (Goubitz 2007, 8).
 With this in mind I have made numerous replicas of artefacts as a way of exploring the original method of manufacture and this knowledge and experience feeds into the process of examining a find.